-Way Forward in Creating an Enabling Environment for MSEs
+Way forward in Creating an Enabling Environment for MSEs

-a) Worksite and Adequacy of Infrastructure
+a) Worksite and adequacy of infrastructure

-- Collaborate with Micro & Small enterprises Authority (MSEA) and other relevant agencies to facilitate access of common manufacturing facilities. - Enhance provision of sanitation and waste disposl facilities in/around worksites.
+- Collaborate with Micro & Small enterprises Authority (MSEA) and other relevant agencies to facilitate access to common manufacturing facilities. - Enhance provision of water supply, sanitation and waste disposal facilities in/around worksites.